nanomq/nanomq/docs/en_US/http-api.md

 ## Interface security

-NanoMQ Broker's HTTP API uses the method of [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+NanoMQ Broker's HTTP API uses the method of [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) or [JWT Authentication](https://jwt.io/introduction).
 The `username` and `password` must be filled.
 The default `username` and `password` are: `admin/public`.
 You can modify username and password through the configuration file of `etc/nanomq.conf`.

 ## Response code